opalmer/simplepypicache/README.md

 simplepypicache
 ===============

 A very simple PyPi cache, mainly created as an experiment.
+Though functional, this code is not production ready or tested.